makersacademy/airport_challenge/README.md

 CapacityError (Request Denied: Airport capacity full)
 ```

-- Requesting to take off from an airport the plane is not in throws: `AirportError`
+- Requesting to take off from an airport the plane is not in, throws: `AirportError`

 ```
 2.6.5 :044 > airbus.land(LAX)